 Phone: (267) 324-3348

-If you like good food, drinks, and live music, you’re going to love Ortlieb’s.
+If you like good food, drinks, and live music, you’re going to love Ortlieb’s in Philadelphia.
 This local music venue hosts funk, jazz, and rock artists.
 Please note this spot only allows individuals ages 21 and older, so be sure to bring your ID.

 Ortlieb’s serves beer, cocktails, and a rotating menu.
 We recommend the smash burger, Ortlieb’s dog, or tacos.
 They also offer pasta on Wednesday’s.
 Be sure to grab a drink like Tony’s tipsy tea or poolside sipper!